natcap/invest.users-guide/source/coastal_protection.rst

 The wave-evolution equation (Equation :ref:`EvolEq`) is valid when the bottom slope is not too steep.
 When waves encounter a steep barrier such as a coral reef, we do not compute the amount of breaking dissipation and the profile of wave height during breaking.
 However, we estimate the value of the broken wave height at the edge of the reef top :math:`H_r` assuming that wave height is controlled by water depth :math:`h_{top}` (Gourlay, 1996a, b) : :math:`H_r=0.46h_{top}`, where :math:`h_{top}=h_r+\overline{\eta}_r+h_+` is the total water depth on top of the reef.

-The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:`\overline{\eta}_r`, and any additional super-elevation of the water level :math:`\overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking, and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997):
+The total water depth is the sum of the depth on the reef top referenced to Mean Sea Level :math:`h_r`, the wave setup on the reef caused by breaking waves :math:`\overline{\eta}_r`, and any additional super-elevation of the water level :math:`\overline{\eta}_+`, which can be caused by tides, pressure anomalies, etc.  The wave setup on the reef top is caused by the release of wave energy during breaking and it is computed using the empirical equation proposed by Goulay (1996a,b; 1997):

 .. math:: \overline{\eta}_r=\frac{3}{64\pi}K_p \frac{\sqrt g H_i^2T}{\left(\overline{\eta}_r+h_r \right )^{3/2}}
    :label: EtaCorals